 Who are disconnected youth?

-for this event.
-Together We Can Foundation - Smart Transitions helps Hampton Roads youth who are in foster care, homeless, economically disadvantaged or emotionally challenged successfully transition to independent adult life and careers.
+We partnered for the October 17 breakfast forum with Together We Can Foundation - Smart Transitions.
+Since 2008 Together We Can Foundation - Smart Transitions has helped Hampton Roads youth who are in foster care, homeless, economically disadvantaged or emotionally challenged successfully transition to independent adult life and careers.
 Preparing for life and connecting with others helps disconnected youth gain a sense of optimism about their future.

 For many years the Hampton Roads Community Foundation has supported organizations that prevent disconnection, intervene or re-engage disconnected youth.

 Here are a few of the organizations that work with disconnected youth and have received community grants over the last four years:

 Enewsletter Sign Up

 Privacy Statement / Copyright Policy / Whistleblower Policy / Sitemap